clxvivi/ECEM/README.md

 then press the “Average” button.
 When all the simulations are complete, the command center outputs the average evacuation time and maximum entropy of the crowd.

+## Note
+ * To view the global population entropy distribution, flip the “Rcolor?” switch to on before starting simulation.
+ * The two monitors, “seek-times1” and “seek-times2”, on the left display the number of times a small social group looks for visible and invisible peers, respectively.
+ * The figures are drawn by creating an Excel file to record the simulation data displayed in the command center window.